Society's portrayal of adoption often does not match the reality.

 A Fresh Start Means a Clean Slate

-Even adopted as babies, adoptees may challenge the narrative of their origin.
+Even when adopted as babies, adoptees may challenge the narrative of their origin.
 As much as you want to give your little one a story that will comfort or empower them, if it isn’t the whole truth, they could start to search for the rest when they are old enough.

 They may ask about their birth parents, why they were given up, to meet their biological siblings and to know their roots.
 This journey is likely to happen even in the case of closed adoption with no information exchanged and no further contact planned between adopted and birth parents.

 While growing up, adopted kids can have a lot of questions about their identity, about how they think of themselves.
 Children are more sensitive to nuances and detail than many adults give them credit for.
 They pick up the cues and hang on to accidentally slipped words.
-They wonder whom they have inherited their eyes from, why no one in the family seems to like the poetry they are obsessed with, and why online homework help with math is their guilty secret when it was their parents’ favorite subject in high school.
+They wonder whom they have inherited their eyes from, why no one in the family seems to like the poetry they are obsessed with, and why math is their guilty secret when it was their parents’ favorite subject in high school.

 Try not to let it hurt you.
 That doesn’t temper their love for you in any way, but even if not being vocal about it, they will have a special place in their heart with all the thoughts about their birth family and the feeling of loss.
 Part of them may wish that things could have been different and that their birth parents could have raised them together with their brothers and sisters.
 Being in the company of people who share their features can give a strange sense of belonging.